Daemonslayer2048/infrastructure_modules/root_modules/unifi_client/README.md

 ## Summary
-This terraform module uses both UniFI, and Proxmox.
-The VM will be created on the node specified, add the VM to UniFI as a client (with a static IP), and will add a list of port forwarding rules to the UniFi firewall.
+This terraform module uses both UniFI, Proxmox, and Namecheap.
+The VM will be created on the node specified, add the VM to UniFI as a client (with a static IP), add an A record pointing to the public IP specified, and will add a list of port forwarding rules to the UniFi firewall.

 __NOTE:__ I have opted for a funky system of setting IPs.
 I have a preference for VM IDs to be part of the IP.
 For example a VM with an ID of 200 in a network like 192.168.0.0/24, will have an IP of 192.168.0.200.
 This limits the number of VMs available to 254, as the VM ID takes the last octet.